Posted on Leave a comment

 Use Proven Knit Sewing Techniques

-My usual method of sewing knits is to sew the seams using a lilting straight stitch on my sewing machine; then I finish the seams with a 3-thread overlock on the serger.
-For this project, I followed the SewBatik directions and created each pieced section using the 4-thread overlock on a new Bernina 850 serger.
+My usual method of sewing knits is to sew the seams using a lilting straight stitch on my sewing machine; then I finish the seams with a three-thread overlock on the serger.
+For this project, I followed the SewBatik directions and created each pieced section using the four-thread overlock on a new Bernina 850 serger.
 It worked well; after all the piecing, I laid my grid pelon pattern on the finished piece and trimmed away any extra before constructing the tee using my usual method, which allows me to make fitting adjustments before finishing the seams.

 What is your usual knit sewing method?
 If you are new to knit sewing, this cotton jersey in fun colorful batiks is a good starter fabric because it is not as slippery or drapey as many knits.